-The Association also believes that students and education employees should never be allowed to carry firearms in an educational environment, unless explicitly used for schoolsanctioned activities.
-(June 2016)
+The Association also believes that students and education employees should never be allowed to carry firearms in an educational environment, unless explicitly used for school-sanctioned activities.
+Arming education employees as a preventative measure against armed intruders creates an unsafe environment, placing students and school personnel at greater risk.
+(2019)

-C-10 K-12 Guidance and Counseling
+C-12 K-12 Guidance and Counseling